openpaul/europepmc/README.md

 # Simple europepmc.org graph

-This script is a simple API client for the europepmc.org database.
+This script is a simple API client for the europepmc database ([europepmc.org](europepmc.org)).
 It takes an ID of an paper of interest (POI) and creates either a citation or a reference graph in both the graphml and gdf format.

-Both formats can be visualized using gephi[https://gephi.org/], but only files with the gdf format can be merged into the same workspace due to an ID problem.

 This might be helpful for people dooing literature research.

+## The two output files
+Both formats can be visualized using gephi ([gephi.org](https://gephi.org/)), but only files in the gdf format can be merged into the same workspace due to an ID problem (The IDs in the graphml format are created by iGraph and thus they do not relate to the papers id, resulting in wrong merges using gephi).

 Attentions: The graphml format is written by igraph and the gdf format is written by a custom function written by me.
 So the graphml format should always be used, only if you want to load